Question (character): Veitch miniseries

-"52"
+52

 In 52, Sage recruits and trains Renee Montoya as his replacement before dying of lung cancer.
 In this incarnation, he is wry, cheerful, and avuncular, although still enigmatic.
 He displays no discernible philosophical commitments, aside from a determination to recruit Montoya and to have her decide who she is and who she will become.
 In Blackest Night, Sage temporarily returns as a Black Lantern.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In the new timeline, two versions of Vic Sage exist on the main New 52 DC Universe Earth.
+Additionally, a different version of the Question existed, being re-imagined as a mystical enigma instead of a supernatural-esque detective.